Frequently Asked Questions

 If you still want to configure a password for the Claymore API, it can be manually specified as a command line parameter to the miner.
 Open the Properties of a miner, go to the Command Line section and add the command line argument

 Next, Awesome Miner must also be instructed to include the password in all API requests to the Claymore miner.
-Open the Options dialog, Advanced section and enter the same password as specified for the miner in the field for Send password for Claymore API requests.
+Open the Options dialog, Mining Settings section and enter the same password as specified for the miner in the field for Send password for Claymore API requests.

 I get an error message when trying to register a new account

 Please note that you need to manually sign up for a Cloud Services subscription in addition to your existing Awesome Miner license - even for the included free 30 day period.
 Having only an Awesome Miner license without a Cloud Services subscription will not work.

 Why can't I see all miners in the Cloud web interface?

 When running more than one instance of the Awesome Miner main application, and both are configured to send data to the Cloud Services with the same Site Identifier, only the mining information from a single instance will be visible in the Cloud Services web interface.

 The recommendation is to only run a single instance of Awesome Miner.
 The purpose of Awesome Miner is to provide centralized management for all mining operations.
 To run mining on multiple computers, download and install the Awesome Miner Remote Agent application on all computers that will be used for mining.
 Remote Agent should however not be installed on the computer where the Awesome Miner main application is installed.

 When there is a need to have two instances of Awesome Miner, for example if multiple sites are used without a VPN network, each instance of Awesome Miner must be configured with a unique Site Identifier by following the steps in the the guide for Cloud Services - Configuration